Osteoporosis Doctor in Edinburg and Mission, TX

 Reducing stress – Because prolonged stress can lead to bone loss using relaxation techniques such as yoga or meditation is beneficial.

 Osteoporosis is a bone disease that appears when bone mass and mineral density decline or when the composition and strength of bones alter.
 As a result, there may be a decline in bone density and an elevated risk of fractures (broken bones).
 It is important to get it treated at an early stage.
-For more information, contact us or schedule an appointment online.
-We are conveniently located at 5215 S McColl Rd Edinburg, TX 78539.
-We serve patients from surrounding areas such as Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Hidalgo TX.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Edinburg TX, and Mission TX.
+We serve patients from Edinburg TX, McAllen TX, San Juan TX, Alamo TX, Pharr TX, Palmhurst TX, Mission TX, Alton TX and Palmview TX.